bondeabhijeet/bondeabhijeet/README.md

 # Make a readme like this
 1. Refer [this](https://github.com/bondeabhijeet/bondeabhijeet/blob/main/markdown-cheatsheet-online.pdf) pdf for markdown releated syntax.
 2. Use [this](https://github.com/anuraghazra/github-readme-stats) repo for making your own dynamic cards.

-_Ive created my own vercel server to host the the app (and so is recommended as github API only allows 5K requests per hour)_
+    _I've created my own vercel server to host the the app (and so is recommended as github API only allows 5K requests per hour)_

 <!--